CSYE6200-Object-Oriented-Design/Object-Oriented-Design-Template-Repository/README.md

-# CSYE 6200 - Object-Oriented-Design

 ## Welcome to the course CSYE6200 - Object Oriented Design!
+> Northeastern University, College of Engineering

 ### Professor: Daniel Peters
-### Northeastern University, College of Engineering

-#### Instructions:
+### Instructions:
-Please clone the repository on your local system, add your assignment to the base repository and ensure the GitHub actions are successful.
+1. Please clone the repository on your local system
+2. Add your assignment to the base repository with the src folder on the base path
+4. All code should be pushed to the main branch
+3. Ensure the GitHub actions are successful post push

 We have enabled linting, which would ensure you need to write clean & well indented code.
 Submissions will have deadlines, failed GitHub Actions would result in point deductions.